No items found.

 The chart below breaks down the different impacts of tax and benefit changes on black, Asian and white men and women by their place in the income distribution.

-The research was covered in The Guardian by Maya Goodfellow
+The research was covered in The Guardian by Maya Goodfellow, who wrote:

 Out of all household types, lone mothers are hardest hit by cuts to services and tax and benefits changes followed by lone fathers and single female pensioners.
 Among lone mothers, it is again black and minBME women that lose the most.

 Commenting on the results, Dr Omar Khan, Director of the Runnymede Trust, said:

 “The Chancellor has been clear that he wants an economy that works for everyone, yet this new analysis shows that his Autumn Statement does not begin to redress the disadvantages women in general and ethnic minority women in particular have faced as a result of austerity policies.

 “We have previously shown that budget cuts have fallen hardest on BME families, but this new and comprehensive data goes further to demonstrate this.
 Black women suffer the cumulative effect of measures that disadvantage women and ethnic. minorities and as a result are suffering the worst outcomes.
 This must be rectified in future budgets as a matter of urgency.”

 Dr Eva Neitzert, Director of the Women’s Budget Group, added:

 “We’ve known for some time that the poorest households and women have shouldered the greatest burden of austerity measures.
 This research shows the compounding effect of income, gender and ethnicity.
 Women lose more than men, and black and Asian households lose more than white households.
 Taken together this sees the poorest Black and Asian women triply disadvantaged.